badugyautheophilus09-coder/airbnb-clone-project/README.md

 -A user-friendly system reduces friction, meaning more users finish the booking.

 -This directly increases sales or reservations for the business.

+# Color Styles:

+Primary: #FF5A5F
+Secondary: #008489
+Background: #FFFFFF
+Text: #222222
+Secondary Text: #717171

+# Typography

+Primary Font: Circular, Medium (500), 16px
+Headings: Circular, Bold (700), 24px-32px
+Secondary Text: Circular, Book (400), 14px

+# Importance of Identifying Design Properties in a Mockup
+# 1.Clarity of Vision

+-Design properties (like colors, typography, spacing, buttons, and layout) define the overall look and feel of the design.

+-Identifying them makes sure the development team clearly understands the designer’s vision.

+# 2.Consistency

+-When you know the exact properties (e.g., font size 16px, button color #1E90FF), you avoid inconsistencies across pages.

+-Consistency builds trust, professionalism, and better user experience.

+# 3.Smooth Collaboration

+-Developers, designers, and stakeholders can communicate better when design properties are identified.

+For example, instead of saying “make the button blue,” you say “use #007BFF with 8px border-radius.”